 (v) Assessment of wholesale market impacts; and

-(vi) Effective Date(s) of the transition.
+(vi) Acquisition Transfer Effective Date(s) of the transition.

-(c) The transition of the designated ESI ID population may encompass more than one Effective Date.
-However, individual ESI IDs will have only one effective date.
-If conditions permit, then the individual Effective Date should be aligned with a regular SMRD.
+(c) The transition of the designated ESI ID population may encompass more than one Acquisition Transfer Effective Date.
+However, individual ESI IDs will have only one Acquisition Transfer Effective Date.
+If conditions permit, then the individual Acquisition Transfer Effective Date should be aligned with a regular SMRD.

 (2) Launch